Henry Ford II: Early life

 Henry Ford II was born in Detroit, Michigan, to Eleanor Clay Ford and Edsel Ford on September 4, 1917.
-He, brothers Benson and William, and sister Josephine, grew up amid affluence.
+He, along with his brothers Benson and William, and sister Josephine, grew up amid affluence.
 He graduated from The Hotchkiss School in 1936.
-He attended Yale University — where he served on the business staff of The Yale Record, the campus humor magazine — but left in 1940 before graduation.
+He attended Yale University, where he served on the business staff of The Yale Record, the campus humor magazine, but left in 1940 before graduation.
 During this time, he became a member of the Zeta Psi fraternity.

+His niece, Sheila Ford Hamp, William's daughter, is the current owner of the National Football League's Detroit Lions.
+His brother was principal owner from 1963 until his death in 2014.
+William's widow, Martha Firestone Ford, assumed control of the franchise until passing it to Sheila in 2020.